When you start looking at chia seeds, you soon realise that they are really quite astounding.

 - Minerals – Calcium, Iron, Magnesium, Manganese, Phosphorous, Zinc and a smaller quantity of Potassium.

 - Fibre – both cholesterol lowering soluble fibre and gut health promoting insoluble fibre.
+See here if you’d like to know more about the importance of gut health.

 - Rich in (largely unsaturated) fatty acids – Linoleic Acid and Linolenic Acid.
 Great plant-based source of valuable Omega-3 fatty acids.